Adrizcorp/hellodragonboard/README.md

 ## To run it

-docker run --privileged -t adrizcorp/hellodragonboard:latest
+docker run --privileged -t adrizcorp/hellodragonboard:latest /hellodragonboard 10

+### output will be
+Hello
+Blink times=10

 ### Enjoy cheers!